convisoappsec/conviso-docs/docs/general/vulnerabilities_management.md

 ---

 ## Introduction

-The Conviso Platform has a complete workflow for vulnerability management, such as the process cycle for assess, remediate, and mitigate security weaknesses in systems or applications.
-As part of this process, policy and scope definition, assessment, correction, mitigation and monitoring of assets are required.
+Conviso Platform has a complete workflow for vulnerability management, such as the process cycle to evaluate, remediate, and mitigate security weaknesses in systems or applications.

-## Benefits

-The benefits of vulnerability management:

-- Workflow for fixing vulnerabilities;

-- Vulnerability Fix Status;

-- Status by severity;

-- Correction timeline;

-- Solution to mitigate problems.

-## Vulnerabilities Management
+## Usage

-With the Vulnerability Management feature, create a process to prioritize corrections.
-However, it must be observed from other angles so that prioritization can be correctly assigned.

-Log in to the [Conviso Platform](https://app.convisoappsec.com);

-At the left menu, click on **Vulnerabilities**.
-All identified vulnerabilities will be shown, grouped by their statuses, which can be:

-- **Identified**;
-- **In Progress**;
-- **Waiting Validation**;
-- **Fix Accepted**;
-- **Risk Accepted**;
-- **Unpublished**;
-- **False Positive**;
-- **Fix Refused**;
-- **Notifications Identified**.
+To view all identified vulnerabilities, simply click on the "Vulnerabilities" option in the left-hand menu.

 <div style={{textAlign: 'center'}}>